Ideal quantum gases: A geometrothermodynamic approach: Abstract

 \section{Abstract}

-We analyze in the context of geometrothermodynamics the behavior of ideal quantum gases which satisfy either the Fermi statistics or the Bose statistics.
-Although the corresponding Hamiltonian does not contain a potential, indicating the lack of classical thermodynamic interaction, we show that the curvature of the equilibrium space is non-zero, and can be interpreted as a measure of the effective quantum interaction between the gas particles.
+We derive the fundamental thermodynamic equation for Fermi-Dirac and Bose-Einstein quantum gases, which contains the first order contribution due to the quantum nature of the gas particles.
+Then, we analyze the fundamental equation in the context of geometrothermodynamics.
+Although the corresponding Hamiltonian does not contain a potential, indicating the lack of classical thermodynamic interaction, we show that the curvature of the equilibrium space is non-zero and can be interpreted as a measure of the effective quantum interaction between the gas particles.
 In the limiting case of a classical Boltzmann gas, we show that the equilibrium space becomes flat, as expected from the physical viewpoint.
-In addition, we derive a thermodynamic fundamental equation for the Bose-Einstein condensation and, using the Ehrenfest scheme, we show that it can be considered as a first-order phase transition which in the equilibrium space corresponds to a curvature singularity.
-This result indicates that the curvature of the equilibrium space can be used to measure the thermodynamic interaction in classical and quantum systems.
+In addition, we derive a thermodynamic fundamental equation for the Bose-Einstein condensation and, using the Ehrenfest scheme, we show that it can be considered as a first order phase transition which in the equilibrium space corresponds to a curvature singularity.
+This result indicates that the curvature of the equilibrium space can be used to measure in an invariant way the thermodynamic interaction in classical and quantum ideal gases.